xweiser/table_football_counter/README.md

 ## MVP - Minimal viable Product
 In general a MVP describes a Solution which offers a minimal acceptable value for the user.
-In this case the Function: Alarm the user when the power is cut and the interior temperature falls below 5 degree, is defined as MVP.
-Thus the User can takes action and inform the Parkinglot owner to repair the power supply.
-The satellite boxes can be added in a later stage.
+In this case the Function:

 ### Requirements for the MVP
-1) Measure the interior temperature & humidity
-2) Measure the outside temperature
-3) Alarm when power loss and temperature below 5*C using IFTT
+1)